Nav2234/sports-car-price-analysis/README.md

 ## Executive Summary

 **Business Problem:** The sports car market is highly competitive and price-opaque.
-Consumers, analysts, and dealerships lack a clear view of which performance specs (horsepower, torque, engine size, acceleration) actually justify a car's price — making it hard to buy smart, price competitively, or benchmark against rivals.
+Consumers, analysts, and dealerships lack a clear view of which performance specs (horsepower, torque, engine size, acceleration) actually justify a car's price, making it hard to buy smart, price competitively, or benchmark against rivals.

-**Solution:** I built a full analytics pipeline — sourcing and cleaning a 1,007-row / 38-brand dataset, engineering a composite "Performance Score," running correlation analysis in Excel, and shipping an interactive Tableau dashboard with brand, year, and price-tier filters — to quantify exactly which specs drive price and by how much.
+**Solution:** I built a full analytics pipeline sourcing and cleaning a 1,007-row / 38-brand dataset, engineering a composite "Performance Score," running correlation analysis in Excel, and shipping an interactive Tableau dashboard with brand, year, and price-tier filters to quantify exactly which specs drive price and by how much.

 **Key Numbers & Impact:**
 - **r = 0.80** — Horsepower is the strongest single predictor of price (after correcting a data quality error)